JASYTIONLINE/r32-project-pass-pmp/content/index.md

 ![[case.png|image of  a team at work](case.png)

 See how this web site was built using PMI Project Management Professional Practices.
 Walk through a single initiative from spark to delivery.
 Create every part of the plan, then execute it.
 Every phase mirrors the workbook’s lessons, so theory turns into practice in real time.
-See how a project lives, breathes, and changes.
+See how a project lives, breathes, and changes throughout its life-cycle.

 ### [03 Step Through The Lore Door – Learn Through Story](04-the-lore-door/index.md)
 ---